end2endzone/end2endzone-hugo/content/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 ---
 # Introduction

 The following article is about my first Arduino library that I have written.
-NonBlockingRTTTL is a non-blocking arduino library for playing RTTTL data.<!--more-->
+NonBlockingRTTTL is a non-blocking arduino library for playing RTTTL data.
 {{< postedit >}}
   **EDIT**: The NonBlockingRtttl arduino library is now moved to GitHub.
 Source code can be downloaded from the project’s [GitHub page](http://github.com/end2endzone/NonBlockingRTTTL).
 {{< /postedit >}}